 When we talk to patients about dentistry, one of the main concerns they bring up is whether the dental care they receive will be gentle.
 As dentists, our main concern of course is your health, but we understand the desire to have a gentle dental care experience.
 We know it's not everyday you have to let another person look around your mouth, so we strive to do all we can to make sure your visit & your treatment comfortable, & we mean this in the broadest sense possible.

 Finding a dentist is about finding someone you like and trust.
-The dental clinic you choose should be you & your family's dental home, your headquarters for all things dental health related.
+The dental office you choose should be you & your family's dental home, your headquarters for all things dental health related.
 It should be a place where you feel comfortable & where you're greeting by name when you arrive.

 If you are looking for dentists in North Plainfield, NJ, look no further than Brilliant Smiles of North Plainfield for all of your dentistry needs.
 Whether you want a simple dental cleaning or you have a dental emergency, we are here to help.
 Contact us now.Request AppointmentCall us